Environmental Stewardship through Ecosystem Services

 Community Projects

 ALUS partnerships help build vibrant communities by implementing the program through a Partnership Advisory Committee (PAC) made up of local farmers, community stakeholders and other NGOs.
 This allows each community program to address specific local environmental challenges and work collaboratively towards implementing sustainable solutions.
-ALUS provides financial and technical support for the implementation of these projects and annual payments to its participants to ensure the ongoing stewardship of each of their ALUS projects.
+ALUS provides financial and technical support for the implementation of these projects and annual payments to its participants for the production of ecosystem services and the ongoing stewardship of projects.

 Community Projects

 ALUS partnerships help build vibrant communities by implementing the program through a Partnership Advisory Committee (PAC) made up of local farmers, community stakeholders and other NGOs.
 This allows each community program to address specific local environmental challenges and work collaboratively towards implementing sustainable solutions.
-ALUS provides financial and technical support for the implementation of these projects and annual payments to its participants to ensure the ongoing stewardship of each of their ALUS projects.
+ALUS provides financial and technical support for the implementation of these projects and annual payments to its participants for the production of ecosystem services and the ongoing stewardship of projects.

 Ecosystem Services